-At the start of the project, the total equity109 and debt110 in the denominator is the total financing available for the project (total debt plus equity to realize the project).111 In subsequent years, it is expected that projects will report annually on their financials, including balance sheet information (i.e., the total equity and debt within the project).
+At the start of the project, the total equity and debt in the denominator is the total financing available for the project (total debt plus equity to realize the project).
+In subsequent years, it is expected that projects will report annually on their financials, including balance sheet information (i.e., the total equity and debt within the project).
 The value of total equity and debt in the denominator can then be used to calculate the attribution factor.